+1. Say:

-- 1. Say: - ➤ We may see a video clip of a 3rd, 4th, or 5th grade Mathematics student-teacher conference that took place during the 2007-2008 school year in a Georgia elementary school.
-If the video is not available, we will use role-play to model oral teacher commentary regarding the task we completed earlier. - > The assigned task, relevant standards, and learning goals are the ones that we just completed Puppy on the Grow - ➤ [Read over and discuss the assigned task, relevant standards, and learning goals, before beginning the video clip.] - As you watch this student-teacher conference, you may want to jot down a few notes to help you remember what you see and hear.
+- We may see a video clip of an 8th grade Mathematics studentteacher conference that took place during the 2007-2008 school year in a Georgia middle school.
+If the video is not available, we will use role-play to model oral teacher commentary regarding the task we completed earlier. - The assigned task, relevant standards, and learning goals are the ones that we just completed - More Secret Codes. - [Read over and discuss the assigned task, relevant standards, and learning goals, before beginning the video clip.] - As you watch this student-teacher conference, you may want to jot down a few notes to help you remember what you see and hear.
 In addition, if you hear the language of the standards, you might want to make a note concerning that as well. - 2.
 Show Oral Teacher Commentary slide.
 Click to start the video clip.